 Automotive Technology II:

-- Must pass 1st year program with a B grade or better to qualify for 2nd year; limited space available
+- Must pass 1st year program and be recommended by instructor; limited space available

-- Must have own transportation to internship training site
+- Must provide own transportation to internship site

-- Employment in industry is dependent upon clean driving record, drug test, and background check; may affect ability to be placed on internship.
+- Employment in the auto industry is dependent upon clean driving record, drug test, and background check; may affect ability to be placed at an internship.

 - Skills USA National membership and regional competition and conferences (approximately $25)